Leni52/Places/README.md

 # Places
 Simple JavaScript

-Reading from JSON file.
+Reading from JSON file, with creating HTTPRequest.
-Creating HTTPRequest.